StCost/text-roleplay/README.md

   - List of perks

 What about other features for full tabletop game?
 - In basic mode (Character sheet mode) this app only handles character info.
-But things such as playing surface, tockens, dices throwing, cards, etc - all this was handled by [Tabletop Simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/).
+But things such as playing surface, tokens, dices throwing, cards, etc. - all this was handled by [Tabletop Simulator](https://store.steampowered.com/app/286160/Tabletop_Simulator/).
 I was the Dungeon Master and prepared great table for us to play there.
 But point is, we had this app opened on phones or in browser.
 Were proved to be useful to plan future in-game actions before we even start to play

 Full text mode
 =